Introduction

 - your budget

-- the type of terrain
+the type of terrain

-B. Choosing an appropriate triathlon suit
+B. Choosing the right triathlon suit

 When choosing a triathlon suit, prioritize: